asr/fotc/README.md

 # Description

 [Agda](http://wiki.portal.chalmers.se/agda/pmwiki.php) formalization
-of the FOTC (First-Order Theory of Combinators) which is a programming logic for functional programs that can deal with **general recursion**, **higher-order functions**, **termination proofs**, and **inductive** and **co-inductive** predicates.
-Our implementation includes a translation of Agda representations of formulae in the FOTC into the [TPTP](http://www.cs.miami.edu/~tptp/) language, which is a standard format for input and output in automatic theorem provers (ATPs), so that we can call off-the-shelf ATPs when proving properties
+of FOTC (First-Order Theory of Combinators) which is a programming logic for functional programs that can deal with **general recursion**, **higher-order functions**, **termination proofs**, and **inductive** and **co-inductive** predicates.
+Our implementation includes a translation of Agda representations of formulae in FOTC into the [TPTP](http://www.cs.miami.edu/~tptp/) language, which is a standard format for input and output in automatic theorem provers (ATPs), so that we can call off-the-shelf ATPs when proving properties